chenminluo/Quantopian/README.md

             if data.can_trade(stock):

             # If the current price is 1% above the 5-day average price
-            # and current volume above the average volume,
+            # and current volume below the average volume,
             # we open a long position.
 If the current price is 1% below the
-            # average price and current volume blow the average volume, then we
+            # average price and current volume above the average volume, then we
             # want to close our position to 0 shares.

                 if current_price > (1.01 * average_price):